imperva/dsfkit/README.md

 ## Choosing the Deployment Mode

-DSFKit offers several deployment modes:
+eDSF Kit offers several deployment modes:

 * **CLI Deployment Mode:** This mode offers a straightforward deployment option that relies on running a Terraform script on the deployment client's machine which must be a Linux machine.

   For more details, refer to [CLI Deployment Mode](#cli-deployment-mode).
 * **Installer Machine Deployment Mode:** This mode is similar to the CLI mode except that the Terraform is run on an EC2 machine which the user creates, instead of on the deployment client's machine.
-This mode can be used if a Linux machine is not available, or DSFKit cannot be run on the available Linux machine, e.g., since it does not have permissions to access the deployment environment.
+This mode can be used if a Linux machine is not available, or eDSF Kit cannot be run on the available Linux machine, e.g., since it does not have permissions to access the deployment environment.

   For more details, refer to [Installer Machine Deployment Mode](#installer-machine-deployment-mode).
 * **Terraform Cloud Deployment Mode:** This mode makes use of Terraform Cloud, a service that exposes a dedicated UI to create and destroy resources via Terraform.